scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** concentration, 1 hour

 Turn yourself, another creature, or an object that would fit in a 2x2 area invisible.
 You may choose up to 5 targets when casting this spell.
 Make a spellcasting roll against 2 terrible dice, adding an additional terrible die for every target past the first.
 On success the target becomes completely invisible while standing still.
 Moving causes a barely noticeable shimmer on the creature.
-Creatures may make a perception check against your spellcasting roll to see a moving creature, spotting them on success.
+Creatures may make a perception challenge against your spellcasting roll to see a moving creature, spotting them on success.
 Single target attacks, spells, and maneuvers against an invisible creature add 2 terrible dice to their rolls.

 Add an enhanced die to your spellcasting roll for every level cast above 4th.